islet-project/islet/doc/platform-development/secure-interaction.md

 many TEE SDKs made some mistakes while implementing such interfaces.
 Also, it's not trivial to mitigate [Iago attacks](https://hovav.net/ucsd/dist/iago.pdf) that most TEEs inherently are affected by.

-As ISLET aims to bring the best level of security, we take those problems seriously and try to tackle them through the syntax of Rust.
+As Islet aims to bring the best level of security, we take those problems seriously and try to tackle them through the syntax of Rust.
 This page shows the way we're doing that aspect.

 ## Secure host memory access